How Many Rules of Medication Administration Should There Really Be?

 And you know how bad she can get so watch it dudes and dudettes!!!

 There WILL be a test!

 Why Is It Important Anyway?

 Giving the wrong medication to the wrong patient is bad enough in itself.
 This type of medication error can sometimes cause irreversible damage, even fatalities.
 Take Amoxicillin, a well known antibiotic for young mothers with children prone to ear infections.
-But give this med to a child who weighs less than the child for whom it was intended and you can be dealing with anaphylactic shock in less than a half hours time.
+But give this med to a child who weighs less than the child for whom it was intended and you can be dealing with anaphylactic shock in less than thirty minutes after the first dose!.

 Giving the incorrect Dosage of the Medication even if it is going into the correct patient can cause the same result.
 Take Digitalis.
 Digoxin.
 Lanoxin.
 Digitek.
 This is a cardiac glycoside that works by slowing the rate of the heart so the heart can pump blood and nutrients more effectively.
 If too much is given then the heart could actually stop.